Let’s Talk About Your Needs

 ATA’s senior management team have worked together for many years.
 They are widely known in the structural dynamics field as industry leaders in the application of test and analysis to develop successful designs for aerospace and other highly engineered structures.

-Dr. Baker’s expertise is in application of computer methods to structural dynamics and continuum mechanics with particular experience in liquid rocket development, satellite system engineering, launch vehicle and road vehicle dynamics, and simulation and testing of electronic equipment and consumer products for shock and vibration environments.
+Dr. Baker, a member of the National Academy of Engineering, is an expert in application of computer methods to structural dynamics and continuum mechanics with particular experience in liquid rocket development, satellite system engineering, launch vehicle and road vehicle dynamics, and simulation and testing of electronic equipment and consumer products for shock and vibration environments.

 Dr. Baker brings more than 35 years of experience in project engineering to the ATA team.
 Prior to formation of ATA, Mary served as Vice President and General Manager of SDRC’s Advanced Test and Analysis Division and guided this group for most of its 24-year history.